abeersobhy/I2C_Master_Slave_Data_Exchange/README.md

 This project demonstrates a **practical I2C communication** between an STM32F103C8T6 (Master) and an Arduino Uno (Slave).
 The system reads numbers from a **Keypad**, sends them via **I2C** from Master to Slave, and receives a response message indicating whether the input is valid.
 The Master displays the input and the response on an **LCD**.

-This project is designed for learning and testing **I2C Master-Slave communication** in embedded systems and can be expanded to control other devices using I2C.
+"This project is designed for learning and testing **I2C Master-Slave communication** in embedded systems and can be expanded to control other devices using I2C."

 ---